gopal1166/interview_questions/JavaScript.md

 outerFunc();
 ```

+## 8. prototype chain:
+Since JavaScript functions are objects, they can have properties.
+A particularly important property that each function has is called prototype.

+prototype, which is itself an object, inherits from its parent’s prototype, which inherits from its parent’s prototype, and and so on.
+This is often referred to as the prototype chain.
+Object.prototype, which is always at the end of the prototype chain (i.e., at the top of the prototypal inheritance tree), contains methods like toString(), hasProperty(), isPrototypeOf(), and so on.

 ## call, apply and bind()
 ```
 **call: **method invokes a function with a given 'this' value and arguments provided one by one